Statutes

 c. decide on discharging the Executive Committee from liability.
 The President and the Vice President have no vote on this issue,

-f. deal with proposals from Board members and members,
+f) deal with proposals from Board members and members,

-g. deal with requests for membership
+g) deal with requests for membership

-h. elect a President and a Vice President to serve for the next three years,
+h) Propose a President and two Vice President(s) to serve for the next

 8. The World Conference

-1. The World Conference is held every three years to share experiences and information from tenants’ movements all over the world to strengthen their work and enhance the situation for tenants.
+3. Share experiences and information from tenants’ movements all over the world to strengthen their work and enhance the situation for tenants.

 B. Deadlines